hyperledger/web3j-docs/docs/testing_with_web3j_unit.md

 Web3j Unit
 ===========

-A web3j-unit is an extension to [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) which enables you to test solidity contracts like any other Java code.
+Web3j-unit is an extension to [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) which enables you to test solidity contracts like any other Java code.
-Rather than having to spin up a node, or use Ganache for integration testing, Web3j-unit runs an EVM in process.
-Web3j-unit also provides you with the flexibility of testing against specific Geth, Besu or Parity nodes.
-A docker-compose network can also be spun up and used for testing contracts using web3j-unit.
+It allows you to test with both an embedded and dockerized Ethereum nodes, with out-of-the box support for Geth, Besu, and Parity nodes.
+A docker-compose network can also be configured easily for more complex setups.

 # Usage